Chris Paul, Rajon Rondo, Brandon Ingram all ejected for punches-thrown fight in Rockets win

 It did get physical after that and a few minutes later is when things spilled over into the fight.

-Los Angeles’ Brandon Ingram was particularly frustrated with Harden drawing foul calls (welcome to a big club, Brandon) and after Harden drew another with 4:13 left in the game Ingram let his frustration go and pushed Harden.
-That was a quick and deserved technical, which there was jawing, which is when Lance Stephenson stepped in to pull Ingram out and protect him from himself (yes, Stephenson was the level head… it was weird to type that).
+Los Angeles’ Brandon Ingram was particularly frustrated with Harden drawing foul calls (welcome to a big club, Brandon) and after Harden drew another with 4:13 left in the game Ingram let his frustration go and shoved Harden.
+That was met with a quick and deserved technical, which was followed by some jawing, which is when Lance Stephenson stepped in to pull Ingram out and protect him from himself (yes, Stephenson was the level headed one… it was weird to type that).

 Usually in an NBA “fight” that’s when things calm down.